MeitalMOR/MeitalMor/README.md

 <h3> Software Developer | Full - Stack</h3>

-<h2> About Me...👀:</h2>

-I'm looking for a software developer position to express my passion for coding and software development.</br> I love working with people as part of a team.
-I'm creative, highly autodidactic, and motivated to learn and develop.

 <h2>💻 My Skills:</h2>

 - Java | OOP | Design Patterns | Spring Framework